Exciting Events for the School Year

 Open to all public and private middle and high school orchestras, this program brings Naples Philharmonic conductors to a rehearsal in the school.
 Students will experience playing under the baton of a professional conductor while the orchestra director observes and learns new techniques and rehearsal strategies.
 This guest conducting opportunity will enhance the overall musical growth of every Collier County and Lee County string musician as well as the music educators who serve as directors!

-To schedule a visit and rehearsal during the school day, please contact David Aulenbach, director of education and community partnerships at 239-254-2643 or daulenbach@artisnaples.org.
+To schedule a visit and rehearsal during the school day, please contact David Aulenbach, director of education and community partnerships, at 239-254-2643 or daulenbach@artisnaples.org.

 Meet the Conductor is generously sponsored by Arlene Lidsky Salomon and Chester B. Salomon.

-Chamber Music in Schools
+Chamber Music in School

 Collier County and Lee County Schools